 Research shows a heavy protein diet is filling, with a lot less hunger than other diets.
 This is because protein consumption sends signals to the short- and long-term satiety hormones, so your meal fills you up fast and keeps you full longer.
 When you’re full, you’re less likely to gorge on starchy carbs and other inSANE food, so you’ll automatically consume fewer calories.

 In a University of Washington Study, participants ate an unlimited amount of food while researchers increased the portion of protein in their meals from 15% to 30%.
 They unconsciously ate 441 fewer calories per day without feeling hungry.

 A heavy protein diet increases metabolism in two ways.

 Protein goes through such a difficult metabolic process that it takes more calories to digest protein than either of the other two macronutrients — fats and carbohydrates.
 This means your metabolism must rev up just to digest protein, thus increasing your metabolism.

 A protein diet also triggers something called “protein muscle synthesis,” which builds and repairs muscle.
 The more lean muscle mass you have, the higher your metabolism and the more calories you burn.

 Insulin is a fat storage hormone, and it is released by the pancreas when you consume carbohydrates.
 Refined carbs, such as donuts or pasta, are converted into glucose and absorbed into the bloodstream quickly because there is no fiber to slow it down.
 This causes a rapid rise in blood sugar levels, which can lead to obesity, type 2 diabetes, and other health issues.

 A high protein diet does not affect blood sugar levels.
 In fact, research shows eating protein can even slow down the absorption of sugar from other foods in the meal.

-No article on a high protein diet would be complete without discussing some of the controversies about high protein consumption.
+No article on a high protein diet would be complete without discussing some of the controversies about heavy protein consumption.